MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-delivery-optimization.md

 For more details, check out the [Adopting Windows as a Service at Microsoft](https://www.microsoft.com/itshowcase/Article/Content/851/Adopting-Windows-as-a-service-at-Microsoft) technical case study.

-Provided below is a detailed description of every configurable feature setting.
-Use these details when configuring any of the above settings.
+The following is a detailed description of every configurable feature setting.
+Use these details when configuring any of the settings.

 ### Download mode

 Download mode dictates which download sources clients are allowed to use when downloading Windows updates in addition to Windows Update servers.
 The following table shows the available download mode options and what they do.
+Additional technical details for these policies are available in [Policy CSP - Delivery Optimization](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-deliveryoptimization).

 | Download mode option | Functionality when set |
 | --- | --- |